smartcloudsol/gatey/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 1.6.3 =
+Update to style Account Attribute fields with prefix/postfix text or make them clickable, and to get automatic handling of logout_url alongside login_url.

 = 1.6.2 =
 Update to eliminate the “Powered by Gatey” label on Sign-In / Sign-Up pages—no branding, even on the free tier.